 Cholera outbreaks due to public water pumps.
 Suburbs serviced by hospitals.
 Formation of crystals.
 Coverage regions of phone towers.
 We can model or approximate all these phenomena and many, many more with a geometric structure called, among other names, a Voronoi tessellation.

 The main other name for this object is the Dirichlet tessellation.
 Historically, Dirichlet beats Voronoi, but it seems wherever I look, the name Voronoi usually wins out, suggesting an example of Stigler’s law of eponymy.
 A notable exception is the R library spatstat that does actually call it a Dirichlet tessellation.
 Wikipedia calls it a Voronoi diagram.
 I’ve read that Descartes studied the object even earlier than Dirichlet, but Voronoi studied it in much more depth.
-I will call it a Voronoi tessellation.
+At any rate, I will call it a Voronoi tessellation.

-To form a Voronoi tessellation, consider a collection of points positioned or scattered on some space, like the plane, where it’s easier to picture things, especially when using a Euclidean metric.
+To form a Voronoi tessellation, consider a collection of points scattered on some space, like the plane, where it’s easier to picture things, especially when using a Euclidean metric.
 Now for each point in the collection, consider the surrounding region that is closer to that point than any other point in the collection.
 Each region forms a cell corresponding to the point.
 The union of all the sets covers the underlying space.
 That union of sets is the Voronoi tessellation.

 Everyday Voronoi tesselations